-The mass matrices for down-type quarks, up-type quarks, charged leptons, and neutrinos $M_D$, $M_U$, $M_E$, $M_{\nu_L}$ can be derived from Eq~\ref{YukawaPhi}:
+At GUT scale, the mass matrices for down-type quarks, up-type quarks, charged leptons, and neutrinos $M_D$, $M_U$, $M_E$, $M_{\nu_L}$ can be derived from Eq~\ref{YukawaPhi}:

-As all Yukawa couplings are real, the non-zero phases of these Fermions mass matrices could only come from $v_i$, as the only source of CP violation.
-When $\widetilde{Y}_{10}=0$, $M_E, M_D, M_U$ are linear dependent and thus could be simultaneously diagonalized if neglecting the all quark mixing angles~\cite{Bajc:2002iw}.
+As all Yukawa couplings are real, the nonzero phases of these fermions mass matrices could only come from $v_i$, as the only source of $CP$ violation.
+When $\widetilde{Y}_{10}=0$, $M_E, M_D, M_U$ are linear dependent and, they thus could be simultaneously diagonalized if neglecting the all quark mixing angles~\cite{Bajc:2002iw}.
 Numerical fitting shows that this scenario is realistic even considering neutrino oscillation data~\cite{Dueck:2013gca, Ohlsson:2019sja}.
-However, it is worthy to point out that this is not the intrinsic prediction of SO(10) as it requires additional global symmetries.
-In general, three Fermions mass matrices (or three Yukawa couplings $Y_{10}, \widetilde{Y}_{10}, Y_{126}$) are not all diagonal and should be parameterized with:
+However, it is worthy to point out that this is not the intrinsic prediction of $SO(10)$ as it requires additional global symmetries.
+In general, the three fermions mass matrices (or three Yukawa couplings $Y_{10}, \widetilde{Y}_{10}, Y_{126}$) are not all diagonal and at GUT scale can be parametrized with

 $m_D, m_U, m_E, m_{\nu_L}$ are diagonal matrices containing the physical masses for quarks and leptons. $V_{\text{CKM}}$ is the Cabibbo-Kobayashi-Maskawa (CKM) quark mixing matrix and $V_{\text{PMNS}}$ is the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) neutrino mixing matrix.
-Thanks to SO(10) algebra, the symmetric $Y_{10}, \widetilde{Y}_{10}, Y_{126}$ requires that the mixing matrices for left-handed or right-handed Fermions are the same, so the unknown physical matrix is merely $V_E$.
+Thanks to $SO(10)$ algebra, the symmetric $Y_{10}, \widetilde{Y}_{10}, Y_{126}$ requires that the mixing matrices for left-handed or right-handed fermions are the same at GUT scale, so the unknown physical matrix is merely $V_E$.
 In comparison, the general Yukawa potential with four Higgs doublets contains 16 independent general $3\times3$ coupling matrices, instead of just three real symmetric ones in Eq~\ref{YukawaPhi}.
-This tells us that the flavour structure for Fermion-scalar interactions of minimal realistic SO(10) are strongly constrained at tree level, accounting for an important prediction of matter unification itself.
+This tells us that the flavor structure for fermion-scalar interactions of minimal realistic $SO(10)$ are strongly constrained at tree level, accounting for an important prediction of matter unification itself.